-Click Install to get SatFinder, no jailbreak required on iOS devices for free.
+Click Install to get SatFinder, no jailbreak or PC required on iOS devices.

 With SatFinder, you can set up your satellite antenna quickly and easily in four simple steps:

 Select one of the three types of antennas:

 - Offset antennas (the most common is slightly oval, the LNB is not in the middle)